Lani Mercado

-Lani Mercado-Revilla (/tl/; born Jesusa Victoria Garcia Hernandez-Bautista; April 13, 1968) is a Filipino actress and politician who has served as the representative of Cavite's second district since 2022, a position she previously held from 2010 to 2016.
+Jesusa Victoria Garcia Hernandez-Bautista (born April 13, 1968), better known as Lani Mercado-Revilla (/tl/), is a Filipino actress and politician who has served as the representative of Cavite's second district since 2022, a position she previously held from 2010 to 2016.

 Personal life

 She married actor and incumbent Senator Bong Revilla, in a civil wedding in 1986.
 They have seven children, namely: